 In this scenario, the FTSE 100 EWFD rises strongly at some point over the next 10 years.
-So, it is very likely that it will close at or above the level needed for income to be generated on all of the quarterly income dates.
-This would mean that the plan could be expected to make all of the income payments, and to repay the money invested on the end date.
-It also means that the plan might be expected to mature early on one of the quarterly income dates from the 3rd anniversary.
+So, it is very likely that it will close at or above the level needed for income to be generated on all of the quarterly income dates, for both plan options.
+This would mean that both plan options could be expected to make all of the income payments, and to repay the money invested on the end date.
+It also means that both plan options might be expected to mature early on one of the quarterly income dates from the 3rd anniversary.

 Because the income payments are fixed, if the stock market rises strongly it is possible that a higher return might be achieved by investing in other investment products (for example, a FTSE 100 passive or actively managed mutual fund).
+This is more likely to be the case for option 1, which provides a lower potential income than option 2.